astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Prerequisites

-- The [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli) with an Astro project running the Astro Runtime 11.0.0 or higher (Airflow 2.9.0 or higher).
-For options on setting up custom xcom backends with older versions of Airflow, see the [Options for custom XCom backends in Airflow](airflow-custom-xcom-backends.md) guide.
+- The [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli) with an Astro project running Astro Runtime 11.0.0 or higher (Airflow 2.9.0 or higher).
+For options on setting up custom XCom backends with older versions of Airflow, see the [Custom XCom backends](airflow-custom-xcom-backends.md) guide.
 - An account in either [AWS](https://aws.amazon.com/), [GCP](https://cloud.google.com/), or [Azure](https://azure.microsoft.com/) with permissions to create and configure an object storage container.

 ## Step 1: Set up your object storage container